 controls attribute on the

-that the control are accessible even if scripting is not available.
-If custom controls are provided and
+ensures that the controls are accessible even if scripting is not available.
+If you define your own

-intended to serve as an accessible alternative.
-It is only made available to the user if the
+not intended to serve as an accessible alternative.
+The user agent only makes this content